 (Side note: I will never understand how someone can see the Grand Canyon and walk away underwhelmed.)

-In the end, what matters most taking the vacation that will be most meaningful and rewarding to you.
+In the end, what matters is taking the vacation that will be most meaningful and rewarding to you.
 Would you prefer to have all the logistics handled for you so that you can just sit back and enjoy the ride?
 Book a guided tour!
 Do you have three kids at home and long to get away to a beautiful location where the only things calling your name are the drinks and the beach chairs?
 An all-inclusive resort sounds perfect.
 Have you dreamed for ages about smooching your sweetie on a Venetian gondola?
 Ignore the haters and purchase that airline ticket.
 You’ll be glad you did.

 4.)
 If it’s important to you, you have the power to improve your social media presence.

 Similarly, if you’re not pleased with the amount or quality of your travel, take steps to improve it.
 Adjust your budget and expenses to be able to save more toward vacations.
 (Cutting down on eating out, canceling a subscription you don’t use, or picking up some part-time or freelance work all help.)
 Start following deal sites like TravelZoo or Secret Flying to take advantage of steep travel discounts.
 Reach out to that friend who always seems to take amazing vacations to see how he or she does it.
-Let me help you plan a perfect itinerary that fits in your budget.
+Let me help you plan a perfect itinerary that fits your budget.

 It can be really empowering to realize that the ball is more in your court than you might have originally thought!